jyothsna-m7/register/README.md

 2) Start adding events

+3) As UI is not intuitive, please look for red/ green flash messages on top of the page

 How did you approach this challenge?
 ====================================
 Login - Implemented some simple login without password as a just a gateway of User to sign-in to the system to register events

 Clock-in/ Out
-- Made the assumption that only clock-out time can be edited, for just controlling edits only on one time.
+- Made the assumption that only clock-out time can be edited.
 This is added to just bring in a different use case in the workflow.
 - For more flexibility, any event can be deleted.

 Test Cases
 ==========
-- I have preserved the all business logic with test cases, you would see controller tests if time permits
+- I have shielded all business logic with test cases, you would see controller tests if time permits

 What schema design did you choose and why?